rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/Data_Prep_and_Analysis.md

 Conclusion
 ==========

-I have analyzed the curriculum of the Liberal Arts bachelor offered by the University College Maastricht, the Netherlands, in three different ways.
-First, wth the help of the tf-idf, we can provide key words for each courses.
-This way, students can browse more efficiently through the 200+ courses offered by the college, i.e. have a rapid understanding of what the courses covers.
-Second, by comparing the curricula across years with the log odd ratio, we can identify terms that have gained and lost importance over time.
-Third, with the help of the LDA algorithm, we fit a topic model to the curriculum which tells us which topics each course covers.
+In thsi script, I analyze the curriculum of the Liberal Arts bachelor offered by the University College Maastricht, the Netherlands.
+To accomplish this, I analyze the course catalogues of the last five years where each of the 200+ courses offered at the college has a one-page description.
+First, with the help of the tf-idf, I identify a series of key words for each courses.
+The advantage of key words is that they help students browse more efficiently through the course catalogue.
+Second, I compare the catalogues across years to identify themes that have gained and lost importance over time.
+Finally, with the help of the Latent Dirichlet Allocation algorithm, I fit a topic model to the curriculum which tells us which topics each course covers.
+These analyses provides important tools for the monitoring and management of the curriculum.